Frank T. Monahan: Coaching career

+Coaching philosophy

 During his time at Merrimack Monahan was also known for his intense recruiting stating "We want gym rats to play here," when I go out to recruit, I'm looking for the kid who thinks the whole year is divided into 27 parts the 27 nights we play."
 During his tenure the gym was open 24 hours a day and Monahan fully expected the athletes to play 350 days a year if they wanted to. this was known as the Monahan method.
 He would also regularly tell Merrimack athletic director Thom Lawler “I wanted to schedule Division 1 teams, good Division 1 teams”.
 This would actually come to fruition as the warriors would play Villanova a couple of times during Monahan tenure.
 Even almost upsetting them during the 1976-77 season.
 After the game in question a reporter from somerset news told him they had never heard of Merrimack college Monahan responded by saying “Well I’ve never heard of somerset news.”